euroargodev/pydox/pydox/config/README.md

   wmo: null
 ```
 where:
-- ``argo`` is at the _root_ level and is a group,
+- ``argo`` is at the _root_ level of the configuration, and is considered to hold a group of parameters,
 - ``src`` is a parameter key, from which 'https://data-argo.ifremer.fr' is a value,
 - ``qcflags`` is a subgroup with several parameters.

 Values can be strings, floats, integers, boolean and null.
-Groups and possibly subgroups are created using 2 blank spaces.
+Subgroups are created using 2 blank spaces nesting from a group.

 Hence, in a Pydox configuration file:
 - parameters are organized into groups and possibly subgroups.
 - there is no limit to subgroups nesting depth.
 - In the Pydox APIs, groups, subgroups and parameters:
   - are meant to be accessed (get/set methods) with a _string-dotted_ syntax, eg:
-      - ``'argo'`` points to the _group_ of parameters and subgroups,
+      - ``'argo'`` points to a _group_ of parameters,
       - ``'argo.qcflags'`` points to a _subgroup_ of parameters,
       - ``'argo.qcflags.temp'`` is a _parameter_ key.
   - can be **read/get**, using the _string-dotted_ syntax, with ``do.get_params()``